PicoPlanetDev/Stratasys-Mojo-Conversion/README.md

 - [ ] Update to 2.1-bugfix
 - [ ] Implement M16 in print profile to ensure that the right profile (dual vs single extruder) was used
 - [ ] Figure out feasibility of ATX power supply enable / disable and standby power
+- [ ] Consider MPC temperature instead of PID
+- [ ] Consider S-Curve acceleration
+- [ ] Consider nozzle clean
+- [ ] Enable linear advance
+- [ ] Consider sensorless homing